Home

 Welcome to LSAPS

-Lytham St. Annes Photographic Society is one of the largest and most active camera clubs in the North West, with a current membership of about 80 covering a broad spectrum of age and photographic experience.
+Lytham St. Annes Photographic Society is one of the largest and most active camera clubs in the North West, and has a thriving membership of around 80 individuals, representing a broad range of ages and photographic experience.

 Joining LSAPS